ChrisBotella/plectranthus_barbatus/README.md

 # plectranthus_barbatus
-This code reproduces the results from "Mechanistic-statistical modeling reveals the central role of human-mediated long-distance dispersal in plant invasion dynamics"
+This code reproduces the results from "Mechanistic-statistical modeling reveals the pivotal role of human-mediated long-distance dispersal in plant invasion dynamics"